 3).
 IF, as the case is probable/ The reality is probable, or assumed to be true.
 (If you are reading this while you are sitting, which you probably are.)

-The two phrases here, falls into the third category, the case of probability.
+The 'if' in the two verses above, falls into the third category, the case of probability.
 The writer is expecting the probability of their continuing in confidence.
-When we look back on and understand the background of the letter to the Hebrews, we see the writer exhorting them to continue in faith, instead of lapsing back into reliance upon the old forms of Judasim.
+When we look back and understand the background of the letter to the Hebrews, we see the writer exhorting them to continue in faith, instead of lapsing back into reliance upon the old, shadowy forms of Judasim.
 He is admonishing them to continue in faith and patience, and by so doing, reaching the plan and purpose of God for them in Christ.
 This plan and purpose of God for them is to be ‘the house’ of the Son, and to be ‘partakers’ of Christ.
 Again, we must understand the danger to these believers, according to the writer, is failing to achieve the purpose of God in their lives.
 That is the real danger of any believer.
 The writer says it this way in 4:1.